GavinMasterson/taxadb_demo/working_with_taxonomic_data.md

 ## Setting the scene

-During a hobby project using the Global Invasive Species Database (GISD), I encountered several issues that are common when working with taxonomic databases.
-Having searched the database and imported the data, I noticed that some species had missing values ("NA") for one or more variables.
-The missing values for the < 10 species were not difficult to determine, but what if I had been processing a species list of several hundred species?
-How would I approach the problem of taxonomic verification in an automated, reproducible manner?
+During a recent project using the Global Invasive Species Database (GISD), I encountered several issues that are common when working with taxonomic databases.
+Having searched the GISD and imported the data into R, I noticed that some species had missing values ("NA") for one or more variables.
+The missing values for the < 10 species were not difficult to determine manually, but what if I had been processing a species list of several hundred species?
+How would I approach the problem of taxonomic verification in a time-saving, reproducible manner?

 The second issue was that species in my list of invasive herpetofauna had undergone taxonomic reassignment, either at species, genus or even family level.
 How should a biologist deal with this issue when communicating the results of an analysis or data visualisation such as mine?
 These issues are the topic of this post.

 ## Reality check

-In an **ideal world**, the GISD database (or whichever database you prefer) is updated as soon as taxonomic changes are accepted, and the search results can be treated as authoritative.
+In an **ideal world**, the GISD (or whichever database you prefer) is updated as soon as taxonomic changes are accepted, and the search results can be treated as authoritative.
 Realistically, for any database with  vast number of taxa to consider it is unreasonable to expect the taxonomy of all species to be up-to-date and error-free.
 As I discovered in my invasive herpetofauna investigation, for some species the GISD was simultaneously ahead of and behind the other databases regarding taxonomic assignments and classifications.

 For example, for *Norops grahami* the GISD appears to accept the generic reassignment from *Anolis*, while the [Reptile Database](http://www.reptile-database.org/) notes the change on it's *N. grahami* [page](http://reptile-database.reptarium.cz/species?genus=Anolis&species=grahami&search_param=%28%28search%3D%27anolis+grahami%27%29%29), but has not reassigned it to *Norops* in their database yet.
 For the same species though, the Reptile Database has the family assignment specified as Dactyloidae whereas the GISD still assigns it to the Polychrotidae.
 So for the genus, the GISD is ahead, but behind for the family.